xaved88/bottled_ai/README.md

 ## Contact
-Just raise an issue here on GitHub.
-We're happy to support!
+Just use the Discussions feature here on GitHub.
+We're happy to discuss or support!

 ## Tools